Nothing will make you feel more alive than going for a swim in cold water!

 2. Increasing Circulation & Tolerance to the Cold

-If, like me, you have Raynauds and terrible circulation it can help reduce your intolerance to cold.
+If like me, you have Raynaud's and terrible circulation it can help reduce your intolerance to cold.

-As cold water hits your body and external limbs, it constricts circulation on the surface of your body.
 This causes blood in your deeper tissues to circulate at faster rates to maintain ideal body temperature.

 3. It supports Peri-Menopause!

-During perimenopause both estrogen and progesterone decline, this decline also depletes levels of serotonin and testosterone.
 So finding ways to boost serotonin can support your mood and the changes the brain goes through as it recalibrates to adapt to the declining levels of hormones in the body.

 Cold water releases endorphins – the feel-good chemicals.
-This gives creates a natural high which helps fight against anxiety and low mood.
+This creates a natural high which helps fight against anxiety and low mood.
 Being in cold water also stimulates the body to release dopamine and serotonin, and this helps us to feel happy.
-Combine this with the benefits of regular exercise and you have a powerful and natural way to support mood fluctuations in perimenopause.

 It can also help -